 ASGC965 and the Classified Senate966 focus on decision making and communicating the results of said decisions and recommendations with respect to instruction and classified staff, respectively.
 Each of these bodies includes representation from all campus stakeholder groups, respective to the duties that each one carries out.
-All participatory governance meetings are open to the public and abide by Section 54952 of the California Government code, known as the Brown Act.
-Minutes of meetings, which show discussions and decisions, are available on each body's website, with agendas published to the campus community within 72 hours of a given meeting via email and on designated bulletin boards across the campus.
-The minutes for each body's meetings are robust with dialogue and decisions made clear.
+All participatory governance meetings are

-959 IV.A.5-2 961 IV.A.6-4 963 IV.A.6-1 965 IV.A.6-2 960 IV.A.6-5 962 IV.A.6-8 964 IV.A.6-7 966 IV.A.6-3
+959 IV.A.5-2 960 IV.A.6-5 961 IV.A.6-4 962 IV.A.6-8 963 IV.A.6-1 964 IV.A.6-7